How A Breast Reduction Gave Me My Body Back

 I came out of the surgery in a full-blown panic attack.
 I remember feeling like I was choking for air with what sounded like 50 voices hanging over me asking each other why I was reacting like my lungs were failing when my oxygen levels were at a clear 100.
 "She's having a panic attack," someone confirmed.
 Even while struggling with the physical manifestation of my own anxiety, I felt mortified.

 After I was rolled into the recovery room, I napped for what seemed like hours.
-I’m not sure exactly how long I felt drowsy, but I do know that eventually a nurse came in and told me it was time to move to a smaller recovery room where I’d eat some jello, take some pills, and then get dressed to go home.
+I’m not sure exactly how long I felt drowsy, but I do know that eventually a nurse came in and told me it was time to move to a smaller recovery room where I’d eat some jelly, take some pills, and then get dressed to go home.

 I spent a lot of time in bed the first two weeks after the surgery, with my entire chest wrapped in an industrial-sized Velcro bra.
 The pain was bearable, but unlike what I expected: Everything throbbed with a burning sensation that lingered until I was able to take more pain medication.
 I couldn't go anywhere that might be crowded, like a bar, or literally any public establishment that posed the risk of someone bumping into my chest.
 I took Ubers everywhere I could, even though I’d have to lay horizontal in the backseat, cupping the underside of my boobs every time the car hit a bump.
-Subways were off-limits because of how overcrowded they always are.
+The tube was off-limits because of how overcrowded they always are.

 Sleeping was the most difficult part about the entire recovery process.
 Since I spent a lot of time laying down, I was never tired.
 I found myself taking painkillers every night to just fall asleep.
 Although I had flexibility to work from home, eventually I had to get back to my usual routine.
 Even in the days after I'd gone back to work, around 2 p.m., my chest would erupt in what felt like third-degree burns.
 The stitches took weeks to fully dissolve, and every day they made me very aware of the fact that I was still recovering.

 It wasn't until I started taking CBD pills in the afternoon that the pain subsided.
 I could get on the subway and not fear that someone might accidentally squish me against a railing.
-Eventually, I’d find myself doing normal things again, like reaching for Tupperware on a top shelf without cringing, and realize how far I made it.
+Eventually, I’d find myself doing normal things again, like reaching for Tupperware on a top shelf without cringing, and realise how far I made it.

 I visited my doctor for a post-op check-up two days after my surgery.
 Walking down the stairs from my apartment and hoisting myself into an Uber felt like a major accomplishment.
 As Dr. Doft removed the surgical bra she wrapped me in two days prior, she asked if I wanted to see them.
 I shook my head, "No, not yet."
 Instinctively, I looked down anyway.
 In what really was a half second, I saw it all: the stitches, the blood stains, and my new swollen nipples.
 I fell back immediately, resigned to the fact that I was either going to throw up or pass out.
 Dr. Doft gripped my arm, told me to breathe, and let me cry for a minute.
 "They look great.
 They look so good!" she assured me.

 Now that I was officially recovering from the surgery, I knew it was probably time to tell everyone that I had one.
-Until that point, I’d been on a need-to-know basis — besides my parents, the only other people who were aware were my bosses, my roommate, and one friend who lived in my neighborhood (who would eventually prove that I made the right decision in telling her after she delivered tiramisu and homeopathic arnica pain relief pills to my apartment post-operation).
+Until that point, I’d been on a need-to-know basis — besides my parents, the only other people who were aware were my bosses, my roommate, and one friend who lived in my neighbourhood (who would eventually prove that I made the right decision in telling her after she delivered tiramisu and homeopathic arnica pain relief pills to my apartment post-operation).
 Otherwise, the surgery was a secret.
 I knew that the more people I told would mean the more unsolicited opinions might cloud my decision.

 After the surgery, I quickly learned that the second you tell someone you had a breast reduction, they suddenly feel compelled to tell you about their cousin’s college roommate’s sister who had the same surgery and felt totally fine in less than 24 hours.
 The more people I told, the more isolated I felt, because the harder it was for them to understand.
 When someone would ask if I was in pain, it was hard to explain how I wasn’t in excruciating discomfort, but there was a constant searing sensation near and around my nipples, showering still felt like an Olympic sport, and no matter how much Colace I took, I’d been constipated for weeks.

-It's now been almost five months since my surgery.
+It's now been a year and five months since my surgery.
 I don't have to wear a bra 24/7 anymore, I can sleep on my side again, my nipples aren’t swollen, I can run on the treadmill without feeling like a masochist, and boy, do I love being naked.
 What I see in the mirror is finally what I'd always thought I should be seeing.
 For so much of my life, I didn't feel like my body was actually mine.
 Now, I know it is.

 No Filter is a week-long series of frank, honest stories about cosmetic procedures — without judgment, sugar-coating, or stigma.